 Make sure that you and your partner have discussed having anal sex prior to trying it.
 Consent is key in all play, and surprising your partner with a new sexual experience is never a good idea.
 If you're not mentally prepared for anal sex, it most likely will be unpleasant and even painful.

 A good way of finding out if you're ready for anal sex is to try it by yourself first.
 When you're on your own, you can experiment with different sensations and, if you're comfortable, sizes of anal toys, to prepare yourself.
 Small anal plugs are a great way to start and train your anus on your own.
+Important: Not every sex toy is suitable for anal use!
+Only sex toys with a wide base that keeps it from 'getting lost' in the anus are suitable for anal play.
+So don't use your regular vibrator anally, unless it is specifically designed for anal use as well!

 Step 2: How to clean yourself before anal sex